3DO/christopherpoole.github.com/_posts/2013-02-24-using-a-moka-pot.md

 ![](/static/images/moka_pot/basket_level.png)

 By now the water will be boiling.
+Turn off the stove and place the coffee basket into the reservoir.
-Turn off the stove, hold the hot water reservoir with a dry cloth and screw the collector onto it until it makes a tight seal.
+Hold the hot water reservoir with a dry cloth and screw the collector onto it until it makes a tight seal.
 Turn the stove back on (medium heat) and wait for a stead flow of coffee to emerge:

 ![](/static/images/moka_pot/steady_flow.png)